OpenConext/OpenConext-pdp/README.md

 # Testing

-There is an integration test for PdpApplication that tests the various decisions against a running Spring app.
+There are integration tests for PdpApplication that tests the various decisions against a running Spring app.
+The integration tests all use different configurations for loading the policies.
+See [PdpApplicationDatabaseTest](src/test/java/pdp/PdpApplicationDatabaseTest) and [PdpApplicationTest](src/test/java/pdp/PdpApplicationTest)

-One can also use cUrl to test.
+One can also use cUrl to test against a running Spring application but you will need to load the policies as described in the previous step.

 Start the server and go the directory src/test/resources.
 Use the following command to test the permit decision:

 `curl -i --user pdp_admin:secret -X POST --header "Content-Type: application/json" -d @./src/test/resources/SURFspotAccess.Permit.CategoriesShorthand.json http://localhost:8080/decide`